 - had anesthesia

-- sepsis or any other fungal or bacterial blood infection
+- had sepsis or any other fungal or bacterial blood infection

-- certain types of cancer, especially some leukemias
+- had certain types of cancer, especially certain types of leukemia

-- serious tissue damage such as a head injury, burns, or trauma
+- had serious tissue damage such as a head injury, burns, or trauma

 - fibrin degradation product